jannikschmees/PricesDrAnsayAPI/README.md

 - **Kultivar**: Cultivar name
 - **Pharmacy ID**: Identifier of the pharmacy offering the lowest price
 - **Price (€/g)**: Lowest price per gram in euros
+- **Trend**: Price change compared to the previous measurement, shown with directional arrows (↑, →, ↓) and the exact change amount

+## Trend Analysis

+The tool automatically compares current prices with the most recent previous measurement to show:
+- Price increases (↑): Shown with an up arrow and the exact amount of increase
+- Price decreases (↓): Shown with a down arrow and the exact amount of decrease
+- Unchanged prices (→): Shown with a horizontal arrow
+- New products: Products that weren't in the previous measurement
+- First data point: When there's no previous data for comparison

+The "Show only price changes" filter lets you focus on products that have price increases, decreases, or are new to the dataset, hiding products with unchanged prices.

+## Database

+The application uses SQLite to store:
+- Timestamps of when data was fetched
+- Complete dataset from each fetch

+This allows for historical comparison and tracking of price changes over time.

 ## Notes